act-rules/act-rules.github.io/_rules/SC4-1-2-aria-attr-valid.md

 #### Pass example 1

-A valid ARIA1.1 attribute `aria-atomic` is used on element `article`.
+A valid ARIA 1.1 attribute `aria-atomic` is used on element `article`.

 ```html
 <article aria-atomic>This is a decription of something cool...</article>